Skip to main content

 Most people do not pick the wrong cruise line.
 They pick the wrong fit.

 Cruise marketing makes different trips look interchangeable.
 They are not.
-The useful question is not which line is best in the abstract.
-It is what kind of cruise actually fits how you travel, what will annoy you, and what would make the trip feel right.
+The useful question is not which line wins in the abstract.
+It is what kind of cruise actually fits how you travel, what will annoy you, and what should happen next once that fit is clear.

 First-time cruise buyers usually do not need more cruise marketing.
-They need a clearer sense of what would actually feel good, what would annoy them, and where the most likely mismatch will come from.
+They need the cleanest first narrowing move: what would actually feel good, what would annoy them, and where the mismatch is most likely to come from.

 This page is intentionally not a booking tool.
-It is a decision surface.
-The goal is to leave with a more specific follow-up lane, not ten open tabs and the same uncertainty.
+It is a narrowing surface.
+The goal is to leave with one specific follow-up lane, usually a departure-port plan, not a stack of equally weighted paths.

 Where people go wrong

-They compare cruise lines before they know whether they care more about scenery, ship feel, or low-friction logistics.
+They jump into line and price checks before they know whether they care more about scenery, ship feel, or low-friction logistics.

 They price-shop without understanding what crowd level, extra costs, and departure friction will do to the trip.